Júlio César (footballer, born January 1978)

-Júlio César Martins (born 4 January 1978 in Londrina, Brazil) is a Brazilian footballer.
-He currently plays as a goalkeeper for Red Bull Brasil.
+Júlio César Martins (born 4 January 1978) is a Brazilian former footballer who played as a goalkeeper.

+Career

 Júlio César has played for Santo André at Copa do Brasil 2004, played 3 matches, behind first choice Júnior Costa.
 But at 2005 Copa Libertadores, he played as first choice.

 In December 2007 he signed a one-year contract with São Caetano, Santo André's club rival.
 He was offered a one-year extension in December 2008.